survivorbat/my-default-vps-setup/README.md

 1. Clone the repository
 2. Add a .vault-password file in ../ with the vault password OR change user passwords and keys to your own in `group_vars/all.yml`
-3. Run `make run ips='example.com example.nl example.org'` to start deploying to a remote host
+3. Run `make run` to start deploying to a remote host

 And that's it!
 If everything goes well you'll be able to ssh into your own server and get the party started.